There is no medical treatment that will repair the brain damage from the stroke.

 To minimise the damage caused by an ischaemic stroke, some people may be suitable for thrombolysis and endovascular clot retrieval.

-Thrombolysis is the process where rt-PA is administered. rt-PA is a clot-busting drug that breaks down a blood clot.
+Thrombolysis is the process where a clot-busting drug (e.g. alteplase or tenecteplase) is administered into a blood vessel via a drip in your arm and aims to break down the blood clot.
 This allows blood flow to return to the brain.

 Endovascular clot retrieval or intra-arterial thrombectomy is another treatment used to return blood flow to the brain, often in conjunction with thrombolysis.
 After the clot has been pinpointed by a brain scan, a tiny tube is fed into the blocked blood vessel, usually inserted through an artery in the leg and fed up through the body into the brain.
 A wire stent or suction device captures the blood clot and allows it to be pulled back out.